lynnfaraday/aresmush.com/_root/fs3/fs3.3/tweaking-fs3.md

 * Reward-based advancement can lead to OOC sour grapes if people are unable/unwilling to do certain things due to time/temperment/etc.  It can also create a have/have-not splintering of power levels.

-# Combat Abilities

-The combat rules require you to determine which abilities are used for the following rolls:

-- Knockout (default = Composure)
-- Recovery, aka natural healing (default = Athletics)
-- Medicine (default = Medicine)
-- First Aid (default = Medicine)
-- Repair (default = Technician)
-- Initiative (default = Composure)

 # Dodge

 This is a pet peeve of mine, so take it with a grain of salt :)